fangrh/dipole_interaction/Lindblad.md

 ---
-title: Lindblad Equation
+title: The Note of Lindblad Equation
 ---

-# The Note of Lindblad Equation

-## The Fermi Golden rule
+# The Fermi Golden rule

 The Spontaneous emissions

-## The System and bath model
+# The System and bath model

 Base on [A simple derivation of Lindblad equation](https://doi.org/10.1590/S1806-11172013000100003) Consider a System interact with a bath, the Hamiltonian of system is $\hat{H}_S$ and the bath is $\hat{H}_B$.